eternal-flame-AD/DRAGMAP-gambalab/README.md

 # Dragmap

-This is a fork prividing Dragmap docker/singularity image.
+This is a fork prividing Dragmap binary file and docker/singularity image.

 Dragmap is the Dragen mapper/aligner Open Source Software.

+You can download the binary file in release.
+It should work on any debian distro, otherwise a straightforward approach is to utilize the pre-built Docker/Singularity image I've created.

 ## Install with Singularity or Docker
-A straightforward approach is to utilize the pre-built Docker/Singularity image I've created.
 This image also incorporates some useful tools such as **bcftools**, **samtools**, **tabix**, and **sambamba** for added convenience.
 To install the DragMap Docker/Singularity image, run the following commands:

 ```
 # 1. Install with Singularity and test it